SlavaKuntsov/aspnetcore-shared-library/README.md

-# ASP.NET Core Shared Kernel
+# ASP.NET Core Shared Library

-This repository provides a **shared kernel** for ASP.NET Core projects.
+This repository provides a **shared library** for ASP.NET Core projects.
 It contains common dependencies, utilities, and abstractions that are frequently used across multiple solutions.
 By centralizing these components, you can avoid code duplication and streamline development in your .NET ecosystem.

 ## Purpose